High Temperature Papers

 Applications

-- High-temperature gasket and packing
+- High-temperature gaskets and packings

-- Heat shields for the automotive industry
+- Heat shield for the motor industry

-- Molten metal transfer systems (second-rate insulation)
+- Molten metal transfer system (second-rate insulation)

 Physical variables included in this documentation are provided by way of indication only and do not, under any circumstances, constitute a contractual undertaking.
 Please contact our technical service if you require any additional information.